lennartbrandin/profiling-report/main.typ

 === Flame graphs

+TODO
 === Call graphs
+TODO

 = On-the fly profiling
+This section will describe a conceptual development tool that builds upon profiling, the idea, implementation, usage and limitations of this tool will be reviewed.

+== Motivation
-The process of traditional code profiling is an efficient workflow for identifying @PHot:pl individudally, but especially for large programs that are not feasible to build and run iteratively this workflow can become slow.
+The process of traditional code profiling is an efficient workflow for identifying @PHot:pl individudally, but especially for large programs, that are not feasible to build and run iteratively, this workflow can become slow.

-The paper @hu_towards_2025 offers a complementary workflow: inspecting routine performance _On-the Fly_ (i. e without any compilation or execution, while coding visualised by the @IDE).
+The paper @hu_towards_2025 offers a complementary workflow: inspecting routine performance _On-the Fly_ (i. e without any compilation or execution, while coding, visualised by the @IDE).

+== Introduction
+With increasing layers of abstraction it becomes harder to have deep understanding of the performance impact of specific decisions.
+Profilers, used correctly, can give a general notion of how much time is spent in what area of the implementation.
+As any other toolset, profiliers must be learned to be used efficiently.

+Even then optimizing a @PHot might not be a clear task, say the goal is to optimize appending data to a list, if the list is sorted, perhaps the sorting comparison criterea takes a lot of time.
+It could also be the case that the CPU cannot be fully utilized as linked-list traversal stages require memory fetching to pass before the next comparison can take place.
+This requires a deep understanding or precise profiling to figure out where time is spent inefficiently.

+_On-the Fly_ profiling aims to support the developer in this aspect, telling _how_ time is spent, this is based on categories introduced in @yasin_top-down_2014.